Updated 7 May 2014

 People who had a job, business or farm, but were not at work during the reference week are still considered to be employed, as there is an implied attachment to work through their operation of an enterprise (i.e. self-employment).

 People who usually work without pay in an economic enterprise owned by a relative, but were absent from work during the reference week are not considered to be employed as they neither received pay nor operated an enterprise.

 Each month the ABS estimates the number of people employed and releases original, seasonally adjusted and trend data.
 Data is available on employed people by age, sex, social marital status, state or territory of residence, educational attendance, status in employment (e.g. employee, employer), and hours worked.

-Graph 1 provides the number of employed people by sex from the start of the data series until October 2013 (seasonally adjusted).
+Graph 1 provides the number of employed people by sex from the start of the data series until the most recent period (seasonally adjusted).
 Changes in the number of employed people (increases or decreases in the number of ‘workers’) are sometimes mistakenly referred to as gains or losses of jobs.
 More information is provided on the Parliamentary Library’s Blog, FlagPost, see ‘Employed people or jobs: semantics or an important difference in terminology?’